Kampala Nightlife

 4. Bubbles O’Learys

 Are you craving a taste of Ireland in Kampala?
-Well, Bubbles O’Learys is the spot, having opened doors in 1999.
-The pub itself, or at least a significant portion of its interior, was imported from Ireland.
+Bubbles O’Learys opened in 1999.
+The pub, or at least a significant portion of its interior, was imported from Ireland.

-The Bubble’s O’Learys is also known as the most popular pub and nightclub in Kampala.
-You see, this pub offers more than just an excellent food menu.
-They also offer a spacious outdoor yard which is equipped with a pool table, an outdoor bar, ample seating and a perfect ambience.
+Bubble’s O’Learys is also known as Kampala’s most popular pub and nightclub.
+This pub offers more than just an excellent food menu.
+It also has a spacious outdoor yard equipped with a pool table, an outdoor bar, ample seating, and a perfect ambience.

-However, about 10 years ago, there were concerns that Bubbles O’Learys was racist; those complaints seem to have subsided and the club receives good reviews.
-Thank God, for we don’t want that in our beautiful Uganda.
+However, about 10 years ago, there were concerns that Bubbles O’Learys was racist; those complaints seem to have subsided, and the club receives good reviews.

 Location: Bubbles O’Learys is located in upscale Kololo at 19 John Babiha (Acacia) Ave, Kampala, Uganda

 About Kololo: Kololo is the heart of government power.
-Lush with multi-million dollar colonial houses with huge gardens, it is where the powerful and rich live.
+Lush and green with multi-million dollar colonial houses, it is where the powerful and wealthy live.
+A piece of real estate in this area is unaffordable even for Uganda’s middle class.

 5. Nexus Lounge Kampala

-Nexus is one very sophisticated lounge that offers a relaxed clubbing experience.
-With a great selection of drinks, a spacious dance floor, and regular DJ sets, you’re guaranteed a fun time.
-Expect a stylish crowd and get ready to enjoy good music and food and meet an enthusiastic crowd.
+Nexus is a sophisticated lounge that offers a relaxed clubbing experience.
+You’re guaranteed a fun time with a great selection of drinks, a spacious dance floor, and regular DJ sets.
+Expect a stylish crowd, and get ready to enjoy good music and food and meet an enthusiastic crowd.

-Location: Nexus lounge is located in Najjera, Kampala, a bit of a distance from the centre.
+Location: Nexus Lounge is in Najjera, Kampala, a bit far from the centre.

 6. Thrones Lounge Bar & Restaurant

-Open 24/7, Thrones Lounge Bar & Restaurant is the place to be for late-night revelry.
+Open 24/7, Thrones Lounge Bar & Restaurant is the place for late-night revelry.
 This famous hangout spot boasts a lively atmosphere with a mix of local and international DJs.
-It also has a wide selection of drinks and food, and plenty of space to dance.
+It also has a wide selection of drinks and food and plenty of space to dance.
 So do check out whenever you’re here.

-Location: Thrones Lounged is located in the middle class suburb of Bugolobi, on Bandali Rise
+Location: Thrones Lounge is located in the middle-class suburb of Bugolobi, on Bandali Rise

 About Bugolobi: Bugolobi is located about 5 to 6 km from Kampala.
-Makerere University Business School is located in Nakawa not far away from the Thrones Lounge.
-Although a suburban area, Bugolobi has seen the establishment of many new businesses including shopping malls in the past two decades.
+Makerere University Business School is located in Nakawa, near the Thrones Lounge.
+Although a suburban area, Bugolobi has established many new businesses, including shopping malls, in the past two decades.

 Kampala nightlife safety and security tips

 Kampala is a city that never sleeps.
-But is it safe to move at night?
-Yes, but take precautions, just like you would in London, New York or Sydney.
+Is it safe to move at night?
+Yes, but take precautions, just like in London, New York, or Sydney.

-• Only party in safe suburbs.
-For example, you are most likely to be safe at Club Illusion in Kisementi than Club White Nile in Katwe.
+- Only party in safe suburbs.
+For example, you are more likely to be safer at Club Illusion in Kisementi than at Club White Nile in Katwe.

-• Dont use boda-boda (this is like like asking a child not to eat lollipops lol).
+- Don’t use boda-boda (this is like asking a child not to eat lollipops, lol).
 Mzungus love boda-bodas.
-One, they are quick and won’t be stuck in traffic.
+First, they are quick and won’t be stuck in traffic.
 Second, they are cheap.
-Third, they are always available during the day or night or public holidays.
+Third, they are always available during the day, night, or public holidays.
 But they are risky.
+Yes, you heard me loud and clear, didn’t you?
+THEY ARE RISKY but the BEST OPTION.

-I know, terrorists have tried to cause mayhem in Uganda and scare away tourists but that trick has not worked and Uganda’s tourist numbers have gone up post-COVID-19.
-Under the leadership of President Museveni, the government has set up a robust security apparatus to detect and pounce on trouble-makers.
+I know terrorists have tried to cause mayhem in Uganda and scare away tourists, but that trick has not worked.
+Uganda’s tourist numbers have gone up post-COVID-19.
+Under President Museveni’s leadership, the government has established a robust security apparatus to detect and pounce on troublemakers.

 Bottom Line